typsy-dev/documentation/README.md

 Documentation on how to setup SCORM, using Moodle as an example - https://docs.google.com/document/d/165aOsSMsAeGEnrjdWuews6mYQ3aBXGa6qxZa-qhNHKc/edit?usp=sharing

 ## Typsy Web Player
 If your LMS does not support the LTI standard then this is usually the simplest alternative.
 Quick to implement and low ongoing maintenance.

-If your LMS does not support the LTI standard then this is usually the best alternative as it allows you to embed Typsy Lessons into a user experience you manage.
+It allows you to embed Typsy Lessons into a user experience you manage.

 The Typsy Player returns an HTML page which is embedded into an external system using an iFrame or through launching a new browser window or tab.